 The Department of Psychology and Counseling is committed to supporting students' Graduate School experience through the provision of financial assistance opportunities (see Appendix H) and other mechanisms of support, mentoring, and advising.
-In addition to ongoing informal opportunities for faculty- student communication and mentoring, the department supports student success in a variety of ways: student-to-student mentoring; cooperation with faculty advising; CAPS participation; attending special counseling psychology events; and participating in state, regional and/or national organizations.
+In addition to ongoing informal opportunities for faculty-student communication and mentoring, the department supports student success in a variety of ways: student-to-student mentoring; cooperation with faculty advising; CAPS participation; attending special counseling psychology events; and participating in state, regional and/or national organizations.

-- 1. Student-to-student mentoring.
+- Student-to-student mentoring.
 Each incoming doctoral student is assigned to an existing graduate student for mentoring purposes.
 The role of the student mentor is to provide information from a student's perspective.
-The specific arrangement and form of mentoring are determined by each pair of students. - 2.
-Advising.
+The specific arrangement and form of mentoring are determined by each pair of students. - Advising.
 Upon entering the program, each student is assigned a temporary advisor from the membership of the Counseling Psychology faculty.
 The advisor is available to support the student in a variety of ways including coursework planning and scheduling, corrective intervention, and career exploration.
 Once the student declares a dissertation chair, the chair (if a member of the Counseling Psychology faculty), will then serve as the permanent advisor.
-(The student must immediately inform the Director of Training and the temporary advisor of this change, to insure continuity and to avoid confusion.)

-- 3. Departmental graduate student organization.
-Membership in one or both graduate student organizations is a requirement of the program: - a.
-The UCA Society of Counseling Psychology Doctoral Students is composed of students in the CP program.
+(The student must immediately inform the Director of Training and the temporary advisor of this change, to ensure continuity and to avoid confusion.) - Other sources of support for doctoral students include campus housing (see Appendix I), easy access and full use of the university library system, grant-related opportunities, research funding, electronic mail/internet access, use of the department's computer lab, and use of the College of Education's Technology Learning Center, computer labs, and distance learning lab.
+Appendix I includes additional information regarding these and other resources provided to support the success of doctoral students. - Departmental graduate student organization.
+Membership in one or both graduate student organizations is a requirement of the program: - The UCA Society of Counseling Psychology Doctoral Students is composed of students in the CP program.
 It is a student-led organization that promotes the interests of students.
-A selected member of the society serves as the student-member of the Counseling Psychology Committee (as aliaison). - b.
-The Graduate Association of Counseling and Psychology Students (CAPS) is a student organization available to all students in the department's graduate programs.
-Its mission is "to promote cohesion and representation of psychology and counseling graduate students at the University of Central Arkansas".
+A selected member of the society serves as the student-member of the Counseling Psychology Committee (as a liaison). - The Graduate Association of Counseling and Psychology Students (CAPS) is a student organization available to all students in the department's graduate programs.
+Its mission is "to promote cohesion and representation of psychology and counseling graduate students at the University of Central Arkansas."
 The objectives of the association are to welcome and orient new graduate students to the Department of Psychology and Counseling, to maintain productive faculty-student communication, to provide academic and social support for students, and to promote ongoing growth and improvement of Psychology and Counseling graduate programs.
-CAPS publishes an electronic newsletter that is provided to all student members. - 4.
-Counseling-Psychology Round Tables.
-At least once a semester, counseling psychology students and faculty attend a presentation-colloquium or Round Table by a noted speaker (local, regional, or national) who presents a one-to-two hour presentation on a topic germane to the practice and science of counseling psychology.
-The presentation is followed by a discussion led by the faculty or graduate students in charge of making arrangements for the presentation.
-Students are required to attend all Round Tables. - 5.
-Counseling Psychology Town Hall.
-These Town Halls are group meetings for all students in the Counseling Psychology Program and all Counseling Psychology Faculty.
-They are held every semester during the academic year and serve as an information-exchange and question-and- answer period.
-They are designed to clarify any vague issues in the program, to explain upcoming events, to consider changes in the program, and to prepare for the future.
-Students are required to attend all Round Tables.
+CAPS publishes an electronic newsletter that is provided to all student members.